Tracial states on groupoid $C^*$-algebras and essential freeness: Applications

-Combining the previous lemma with Proposition \ref{prop:char for ess free in group action}, we obtain the main result of this subsection:
+Combining the previous lemma with Proposition \ref{prop:char for ess free in group action}, we have obtained the main result of this subsection:

-\begin{cor} Let $\Gamma$ be a discrete group acting on a locally compact Hausdorff space $X$ equipped with an invariant probability Radon measure $\mu$.
+\begin{cor} Let $\Gamma$ be a discrete group acting on a locally compact Hausdorff space $X$ with an invariant probability Radon measure $\mu$.
 We consider the following conditions: \begin{enumerate} \item The action is essentially free with respect to $\mu$; \item Any tracial state $\tau$ on $C_0(X) \rtimes_r \Gamma$ with the associated measure being $\mu$ is canonical; \item The isotropy group $\Gamma_x$ is amenable for $\mu$-almost every $x\in X$. \end{enumerate} Then (1) $\Rightarrow$ (2) and (2) + (3) $\Rightarrow$ (1).
 In particular, if the action is essentially free then any tracial state $\tau$ on $C_0(X) \rtimes_r \Gamma$ is canonical.

-If additionally $\Gamma$ is countable and $X$ is second countable, then (1) $\Leftrightarrow$ (2) + (3). \end{cor}
+If additionally $\Gamma$ is countable and $X$ is second-countable, then (1) $\Leftrightarrow$ (2) + (3). \end{cor}

 \begin{rem} Note that ``(2) $\Rightarrow$ (1)'' in Corollary \ref{cor:char for tau fix extension group action case} does not hold in general.
 Indeed, it was shown in \cite[Corollary 1.4]{BK18} that if the amenable radical of $\Gamma$ (\emph{i.e.}, the largest amenable normal subgroup of $\Gamma$) is trivial (\emph{e.g.}, $\Gamma$ is $C^*$-simple), then any tracial state on the reduced crossed product is canonical.
-Actually, it was shown in \cite[Corollary 1.12]{Urs21} that any tracial state on the reduced crossed product is canonical if and only if the action of the amenable radical of $\Gamma$ on $X$ is essentially free. \end{rem}
+Actually, it was shown in \cite[Corollary 1.12]{Urs21} that any tracial state on the reduced crossed product is canonical if and only if the action of the amenable radical of $\Gamma$ on $X$ is essentially free.
+On the other hand, trivial actions by non-trivial groups cannot be essentially free. \end{rem}

 Finally, we focus on the case of trivial actions.
 In this case, each measure on $X$ is invariant.
 Moreover, we have

 This shows that on $C_c(\Gamma, C_0(X)) \cong C_c(\Gamma) \otimes C_0(X)$ we have